UK Driving Test Statistics: The 2026 Overview

 - Age cohort gap

-- 15.63pp17 yo vs 30+ cohort
+- 15.6pp17 yo vs 25-34 cohort

-- Test centres
+- Test centres (500+ tests)

 The headline 48.7 percent and what sits under it

-The 1.92 million tests and the post-COVID curve
+The 1.84 million tests and the post-COVID curve

-UK practical test volume in 2024-25 ran 20.5 percent above the pre-COVID 2019-20 baseline.
+UK Cat B practical test volume in 2024-25 ran above the pre-COVID 2019-20 baseline.
 The driver was a multi-year backlog from COVID-era closures plus structural growth as delayed 17-19 year olds came forward in 2023 and 2024.
 The volume rise has not translated into proportionate centre capacity expansion.
 The DVSA committed in 2024 to a multi-year capacity plan: 450 new examiner positions by end of 2026, of which 280 were in post by May 2026.
 Practical effect: an additional 200,000 to 300,000 test slots a year once fully implemented.

 The regional volume picture is uneven.
 The south-east (Greater London plus Surrey, Kent, Essex) ran 24 to 28 percent above pre-COVID baseline.
 The Midlands ran 19 to 22 percent.
 Scotland ran 14 to 17 percent.
 The variation reflects population growth and the size of the regional COVID backlog.
 The research/test-volume-trends page covers the post-COVID rise breakdown in detail.

-The 11.5 percentage point volume gap
+The roughly 7 percentage point volume gap

-The 11.5 percentage point volume gap is the single largest non-cohort variable a learner can influence through centre choice.
+The roughly 7 percentage point volume gap is the single largest non-cohort variable a learner can influence through centre choice.
 A learner with mobility to a lower-volume centre captures both the wait time advantage (top-quintile centres run 20+ week waits; bottom-quintile run 4 to 12) and the pass rate advantage.
 The research/test-centre-volume-vs-pass-rate page covers the statistical workup, and the driving test volume by region guide covers the practical implications.

 The 14.9 week wait time gap